Mühleggbahn

 The funicular is owned by "Mühleggbahn AG" and operated by Verkehrsbetriebe St. Gallen.

 History

-When opened in 1894, the line worked as a water counterbalancing funicular with two cars and a passing loop.
+When opened in 1893, the line worked as a water counterbalancing funicular with two cars and a passing loop.
 Water was drawn from Mühleggweiher at its upper station.

 The system was replaced in 1950 with a rack railway that operated until 1975.

 On 7 May 1975, it was reopened as a funicular.
 The car was replaced in 2004 and 2018, tracks in 2018.

+Description

+The Mühleggbahn is a funicular with one car which connects the two stations in a fully automatic trip every five minutes.
+If the car is not at the station, it can be requested with a button.
+Most of the 316 meter long route goes through a tunnel with a gradient of 208 to 228 per mile.
+The elevator pulls the car at a maximum speed of 4.8 meters per second with a maximum of 38 passengers.
+The travel time is approximately 90 seconds.